versluis/Live-Photo-Viewer/README.md

 # Live Photo Viewer
-iOS 9 Project demonstrating how to animate Live Photos in view
+iOS 9 Project demonstrating how to animate Live Photos in view.

 This demo brings up an image picker from which you can select Live Photos.
 Choosing a non-Live-Photo will bring up an alert.